Features

 Real-life comparison to the state of the art

-A prospective study was conducted to compare the performance of the current improved version of the WID®-easy test (“WID®-qEC test” in the literature) with the standard procedure in the United Kingdom.
+A prospective study was conducted to compare the performance of the current improved version of the WID-qEC test with the standard procedure in the United Kingdom.
 The study took place at UCL-Hospital in London.

 400 women aged 45 years and older with peri- or postmenopausal abnormal bleeding participated in the study.

-The WID®-easy test speeds diagnosis in women with symptoms of endometrial cancer, leading to better outcomes and healthcare cost savings.
+The WID-qEC test speeds up diagnosis in women with symptoms of endometrial cancer, leading to better outcomes and healthcare cost savings.

 Development and validation in five different settings

-This publication describes the development and validation of the WID®-easy test.
+This publication describes the development and validation of the WID-qEC test.

 The test was developed using 726 cervicovaginal smears from women with and without endometrial cancer and validated in 562 unrelated cervicovaginal specimens using three different collection methods and two diagnostic and two predictive settings.